 - Strip any meat from the bone in the pot, then discard bone.

-- Break up any large pork cubes and stir chili until no large chunks of
+- Break up any large pork cubes and stir chili until no large chunks of meat remain.

 - Garnish with chopped green onions and grated cheddar cheese, if desired.

 - Enjoy with warm tortillas or corn chips.